gauthamns/currency-converter/README.md

-This is the app that was written while RVCE workshop.
+This is the app that was written during RVCE workshop.
 Just uploaded whatever was written during the time.
 Feel free to clone, modify, enhance and send me a pull request.
 RVCE ppl, lets make this the best currency app in the market.